Search

 Close

 Climate change is accelerating, and the time for action is now.
-That’s why we’ve developed a Climate Action Plan (CAP), which outlines our focus areas and commitments, and the actions we will take to meet them over the next few years.
+That’s why we’ve developed a Climate Transition Plan (CTP), replacing the Climate Action Plan (CAP) that we completed in 2024.
+The new plan outlines our focus areas and commitments, and the actions we will take to meet them over the next few years.

-We will review and refine our CAP regularly to ensure our focus areas and commitments remain meaningful, relevant and in the best interests of our customers.
+We will review and refine our approach regularly to ensure our focus areas and commitments remain meaningful, relevant and in the best interests of our customers.

 Alignment to purpose

-Our approach to climate change aligns closely with our purpose of helping all Australians own their own home.
-After all, a house may not feel like a home without a safe and sustainable environment, and a thriving community around it.
+Great Southern Bank’s approach to climate change is closely aligned with our strategic purpose: helping all Australians own their own home.
+After all, a house may not truly feel like a home without a safe, sustainable environment and a thriving community around it.
+We recognise that climate change poses real risks to the wellbeing and prosperity of our communities - including our customers’ ability to buy, maintain, and insure a home.

 We are focusing on the areas we believe can have the biggest impact, meet the expectations of our customers, and our priorities as a responsible bank.